apache/incubator-weex-cli/README.md

 weex init
 weex debug
 Options:
+  --qr       display QR code for PlaygroundApp --smallqr  display small-scale version of QR code for PlaygroundApp,try it if you use default font in CLI
-  --qr     display QR code for native runtime, -o,--output  transform weex we file to JS Bundle, output path (single JS bundle file or dir)
+  -o,--output  transform weex we file to JS Bundle, output path (single JS bundle file or dir)
            [for create sub cmd] it specified we file output path
   --watch  using with -o , watch input path , auto run transform if change